zammad/zammad-documentation/install/includes/adjust-webserver-configuration.rst

    Have a look on the :ref:`getting SSL certificates <getting_ssl>` section.

-**If you just installed Zammad, you'll be greeted by our installation wizard. 🙌**
+**If you just installed Zammad, you'll be greeted by our getting started wizard. 🙌**

    .. figure:: /images/install/getting-started-wizard.png
       :alt: Getting started wizard after installing Zammad